espressomd/espresso/doc/sphinx/installation.rst

 Unlike most other software, no binary distributions of |es| are available, and the software is usually not installed globally for all users.
-Instead, users of |es| should compile the software themselves.
+Instead, users should compile the software themselves.
 The reason for this is that it is possible to activate and deactivate various features before compiling the code.
 Some of these features are not compatible with each other, and some of the features have a profound impact on the